 SUNY Brockport campus is full of beautiful green spaces including Special Olympics Park, Alumni Walk, and Commissary Park adjacent to the historic Erie Canal where a canal dock wasopenedin June of 2012.
 There are also recreational fields for rugby and other sports as well as a lit basketball court in Commissary Park.

-The Alumni House is a Victorian home, located at the east entrance of the College.
+The Alumni House is a Victorian home, located at the east entrance of the University.
 It is the former home of Principals and Presidents.
 It is now maintained by the Brockport Alumni Association and Alumni House Committee, with support from donors and is available to rent.

-The Brockport Downtown is an extension of the College’s main campus in Brockport and is conveniently located in the heart of downtown Rochester.
+The Brockport Downtown is an extension of the University’s main campus in Brockport and is conveniently located in the heart of downtown Rochester.
 More than 100 courses are offered in undergraduate and graduate programs each semester.
 The majority of classes are held in the evenings and on weekends to accommodate working adults.